Reconnection-Driven Turbulent Fluctuations in the Magnetically Dominated Collisionless Regime: Abstract

 \section{Abstract}

 Magnetic reconnection is a fundamental plasma process that converts magnetic energy into bulk flow energy, thermal energy, and nonthermal particle acceleration.
-Despite its importance in a wide range of astrophysical environments, the statistical properties of the turbulent fluctuations generated by collisionless reconnection, which are essential for understanding how this energy conversion proceeds, remain poorly understood.
-Here, we employ large-scale three-dimensional particle-in-cell simulations to investigate the turbulence characteristics of velocity and magnetic field fluctuations generated by collisionless reconnection in a magnetically dominated plasma.
+Despite its importance, the statistical properties of the turbulent fluctuations generated by collisionless reconnection, which are essential for understanding how this energy conversion proceeds, remain poorly understood.
+Here, we employ large-scale 3D particle-in-cell simulations to investigate the turbulence characteristics of velocity and magnetic field fluctuations generated by collisionless reconnection in a magnetically dominated pair plasma.
 We characterize their statistical properties by computing structure functions along different directions within the reconnection layer.
-We find that the square root of the second-order velocity structure function follows a power-law scaling with a slope near $\sim1/3$ at intermediate to large scales, consistent with Kolmogorov-like turbulence, a behavior robust along the inflow, outflow, and guide-field directions.
-On the other hand, the square root of the second-order magnetic structure function consistently exhibits a steeper slope, in the range $\sim 0.6 - 0.8$.
+We find that the square root of the second-order velocity structure function follows a power-law scaling with a slope $\sim1/3$ at intermediate to large scales.
+The square root of the second-order magnetic structure function consistently exhibits a steeper slope, in the range $\sim 0.6 - 0.8$.
 The presence of a finite guide field does not systematically modify the slope of the velocity fluctuations, while it progressively steepens the scaling of the magnetic fluctuations in the guide-field and inflow directions.
-In addition, the local anisotropies of both velocity and magnetic field fluctuations are greater for stronger guide fields.
-We also measure higher-order structure functions, which reveal strong magnetic intermittency along the outflow direction and weaker intermittency in the inflow and guide-field directions.
-These results provide a first systematic characterization of the multiscale nature of turbulence in collisionless reconnection layers, with important implications for plasma heating and particle acceleration.
+We measure higher-order structure functions, which reveal strong magnetic intermittency along the outflow direction and weaker intermittency in the inflow and guide-field directions.
+Additionally, the local anisotropies of both velocity and magnetic field fluctuations are greater for stronger guide fields.
+These results provide a systematic characterization of the multiscale nature of turbulence in collisionless and magnetically dominated reconnection layers, with important implications for plasma heating and particle acceleration.

 \keywords{Plasma astrophysics (1261) --- Plasma physics (2089) --- Magnetic reconnection (1504) --- Magnetohydrodynamics (1964)}